 Deena Kalai is an intellectual property attorney and startup advisor with offices in both Austin and Manhattan.
 She represents individuals and businesses engaged in entertainment, intellectual property and technology, including film, television, fashion, literary publishing, and mobile/interactive media.
 Deena has a particular interest in copyright fair use and assists many filmmakers and artists each year in assessing the applicability of this important doctrine to their projects.
 Additionally, she has experience in finance, corporate, and employment matters related to the entertainment and technology industries.

-Andrew Logan - Writer/Director
+Andrew Logan - Writer/Producer

 Andrew Logan is a writer and producer based in Austin, TX.
 As a writer, Andrew was listed on the 2015 Black List for the screenplay he co-wrote called Chappaquiddick, a political thriller that chronicles the true story of what is described as the seven most dramatic days of Senator Ted Kennedy’s life.
 The film, directed by John Curran, and starring Jason Clarke, Kate Mara, and Ed Helms, is currently in post-production.
 Additionally, Andrew co-produced two 2014 Sundance Film Festival premieres: Kat Candler’s Hellion, starring Aaron Paul and Juliette Lewis, and Todd Rohal’s Rat Pack Rat, which won the Special Jury Prize for Unique Vision.
 He also produced Until We Could, a short film directed by David Lowery & Yen Tan and narrated by Robin Wright & Ben Foster, which screened at Outfest Film Festival and the Cannes Court Métrage in 2014.
 Most recently, he produced 6 Years directed by Hannah Fidell and the documentary The Jones Family Will Make a Way.
 Both premiered at SXSW in 2015.
 He also is an executive producer on Rick Alverson’s Entertainment, which premiered at the 2015 Sundance Film Festival.
 Andrew also served as a story consultant on the documentary Richard Linklater—dream is destiny, which premiered at the 2016 Sundance Film Festival.